stecman/hw-boot-selection/README.md

 make flash
 ```

-This project supports building for multiple target parts.
-Use `make DEVICE=partnumber` to build for a specific target.
+This project supports building for multiple different parts.
+Use `make DEVICE=partnumber` to build for a specific part.
 These parts have been tested:

 - `stm32f103c8` (default): found on the "blue pill" and "maple" STM32 dev boards
 - `stm32f070f6`